dkbrookie/Monitoring/Active Directory/Best_Practice_List.md

 ## vCTO Section to replace their questions

+As part of our desired state checks we're going to try and get rid of as many vCTO questions on their manual reviews as possible.
+As part of this, we need to output the data our scripts are checking, verifying, and/or fixing, and make a BG board where they can copy/paste the answer into their review.
+This way the questions remain, but the work (aside from copy/paste) is removed.

 ### Active Directory Organization

 Are users and computer accounts in the correct OUs in Active Directory w/ no items in the default OUs?